SalemElfaidy/Payment-Application-in-C/README.md

 ## System Description
 ❑ It's a system that simulates the interaction between a bank card and an ATM or any pay point.

-❑ Only supports the pay operation and I'm keeping building it.
+❑ Only supports the SALE transaction by simulating the card, terminal(ATM), and the server.